11/7/2024

 Keith Jensen

-Yeah, yeah, spot on with that.
-I think that if you very contrast where we are today versus a year ago, what I would say is that given the response that we get from customers when they meet with us, they're very excited about the architectural design of SASE that we've taken.
+Spot on with that.
+I think that if you compare and contrast where we are today versus a year ago, what I would say is that given the response that we get from customers when they meet with us, they're very excited about the architectural design of SASE that we've taken.
 And what we really want now is just more at that.
 When customers sit down with us and hear that story, it resonates with them.
 And you see that in some of the pipeline numbers and some of the ARR numbers that we're talking about, which are still very early days.
 And I think part of that is getting more reference customers involved.
-And I think also, you know, the channel needs to partner more closely with the channel to make sure that we're getting more advance on those SASE opportunities.
+And I think also, you know, the channel needs to We need to partner more closely with the channel to make sure that we're getting more advance on those SASE opportunities.

 speaker